apache/skywalking-go/docs/en/concepts-and-designs/key-principles.md

 For example, when SkyWalking Agent communicates with OAP, it needs to exchange data through the `gRPC` protocol.
 If the user does not introduce the gRPC module, it cannot be completed.

-Due to this problem, users need to introduce relevant modules to complete the basic dependency functions.
+Due to resolve this problem, users need to introduce relevant modules to complete the basic dependency functions.
+This is why `import _ "github.com/apache/skywalking-go"` is required.
 The main key modules that users currently need to introduce include:

 1. **uuid**: Used to generate UUIDs, mainly for `TraceID` generation.